Lrebaud/ICARE/README.md

 ### Utilisation

-The model is used like any other scikit-learn estimator:
+The model is used as any other scikit-learn estimator:
 ```python
 from sksurv import datasets
 from sksurv.preprocessing import OneHotEncoder